 The Road Weather Management Program also sponsored preliminary mobile sensing research.
 Noblis performed foundational research on the characteristics and the feasibility of using vehicles as meteorological sensor platforms.
 Vehicles were equipped with air temperature sensors in the front bumper, near the engine air intake cowling, and in the rear bumper.
 The primary research areas included temperature bias vs. vehicle speed, mobile temperatures vs. in situ observations, importance of sensor placement, thermal characteristics of similar vehicles, and effects of external phenomena on mobile temperatures.
-More information on this research can be found in a presentation on Vehicles as Mobile Meteorological Platforms: Introductory VII Research (PPT 6.6MB).
 The National Center for Atmospheric Research (NCAR) also conducted a feasibility study to explore and assess the utility of using data from vehicles to improve surface transportation weather observations/predictions and road condition hazard analyses/predictions.
 Researchers identified technical issues and challenges related to the use of vehicle data, and provided recommendations that will help ensure successful exploitation of vehicle probe data in weather applications.
 Results are summarized in a a report titled Weather Applications and Products Enabled through VII: Feasibility and Concept Development Study.
 Research in this area continues with the Vehicle Data Translator (VDT) project whose goal is to ingest, process, and generate derived weather and road condition products for road segments.

 In order to enhance observation capabilities and define requirements for road weather observing systems, the Road Weather Management Program partnered with the Aurora Pooled Fund Program, and the AASHTO Snow and Ice Cooperative Program to developed siting guidelines for Environmental Sensor Stations (ESS) in the roadway environment.
 The Road Weather Information System (RWIS) ESS Siting Guidelines - released in April 2005 - provide a set of recommendations to support uniform siting of sensor stations that collect road and weather observations for RWIS.

 In 2006, the Road Weather Management Program initiated a project to implement and evaluate the guidelines in a field environment to ensure that the recommendations are realistic and that the contents are credible, understandable, and useful to the deployers.
 In this project, FHWA work with 3 State agencies that evaluated and implemented the recommendations from the guidelines in installing or upgrading their Environmental Sensor Stations.
-The results of this study can be found in the report Implementation and Evaluation of RWIS ESS Siting Guide (PDF 1.4MB).
 These results were used to refine the guidelines as reflected in the document Road Weather Information System Environmental Sensor Station Siting Guide Version 2.0 (PDF 1.2MB).
 As transportation agencies continue to invest in RWIS sensing technologies by installing new stations or adding sensors to existing stations, the guidelines should serve as a valuable tool to aid in their placement.

 The Maintenance Decision Support System (MDSS) prototype is a decision support tool that integrates relevant road weather forecasts, coded maintenance rules of practice, and maintenance resource data to provide winter maintenance managers with recommended road treatment strategies.
 Based upon user requirements, a team of national laboratories developed the MDSS prototype in 2001.
 From 2002 to 2007, the prototype underwent five development cycles and three field demonstrations in Iowa and Colorado.
 Version 6.0 of the MDSS software is now available from the National Center for Atmospheric Research MDSS Web site.